icaroribeiro/grupo-sia/desafio-24-06-2025/README.md

 ## How to configure the application?

-The application must be configured using a Gemini API key.
+The application must be configured using a Gemini API key or an OpenAI API key.

 To do that, follow the step below:

 1. Configure .env file:

-First of all, rename the **.env.example** file to **.env** file and assign the Gemini API key to the associated environment variables named GEMINI_API_KEY.
+First of all, rename the **.env.example** file to **.env** file and assign your Gemini API key or even your OpenAI API key to the associated environment variables named GEMINI_API_KEY or OPENAI_API_KEY, respectively.

 2. Configure .streamlit/secrets.toml file:

-After that, rename the **.streamlit/secrets.toml.example** file to **.streamlit/secrets.toml** file and assign the Gemini API key to the associated environment variables named GEMINI_API_KEY.
+After that, rename the **.streamlit/secrets.toml.example** file to **.streamlit/secrets.toml** file and assign your Gemini API key or even your OpenAI API key to the associated environment variables named GEMINI_API_KEY or OPENAI_API_KEY, respectively.

 ## How to run the application?